DIPlib/diplib/src/documentation/main.md

 are the following documentation pages:

 - The `dip::Image` class, everything else revolves around it.
-- \ref design, helps understand the library architecture.
 - All image analysis functions are defined in the `#dip` \ref dip "namespace".
 - \ref using_iterators, in case existing algorithms are not sufficient.
+- \ref design, might help understand the library architecture.

 ## A short history